snicker02/Catoptron/README.md

 - **Spin** — continuous rotation of the whole view.
 - **Rotate** — a fixed rotation offset (also animatable).
 - **Wobble** — gently undulates the whole pattern over time; it animates *every* fold (a global warp), plus the Wave folds and Ripple more strongly.
 Wobble 0 is fully static.
+- **Pulse** — breathes the zoom in and out.
+- **Sway** — drifts the framing in a slow orbit.
+- **Hue cycle** — rotates all colours over time (0 = still).
+- **Stutter** — quantizes the animation clock into hold-then-jump steps (robotic strobe).
+- **Jitter** — hashed per-frame shake on framing and rotation (signal instability).
+- **Glitch burst** — on a hashed beat, spikes channel-split / noise / dropout for a few frames then relaxes — the "freaks out every couple seconds" datamosh driver.
+Fires even with the Glass glitch sliders at 0.

 Animation loops are built to close seamlessly when exported as HQ Video.